Small business inventory tracking has become more important than ever

 For small businesses, inventory selection and availability are especially important: online shoppers are willing to overlook other factors such as higher costs, increased shipping times, etc. for the more exclusive product selection offered by small businesses.
 This — in conjunction with the recent changes to consumer habits and search engine results — means it’s time for small businesses to have the right systems in place to ensure inventory visibility and accurate tracking.

-Understanding the benefits of inventory tracking software for small business
+Understanding the benefits of small business inventory tracking software

 Software for inventory tracking allows small businesses to gain better visibility and insight into inventory on an overall level, as well as on the product level.
 Software achieves this through a variety of inventory-focused features, including dashboards and reports.